vboyev-MSFT/defender-docs/defender-xdr/defender-experts-scoped-coverage.md

 > [!IMPORTANT]
 > The device group must also be in the highest order of priority for the devices under it to be considered in scope.
 This is a known product limitation.

 To set up scoped coverage, in the Microsoft Defender XDR portal, we will create a pre-defined Microsoft Defender for Endpoint (MDE) device group or Microsoft Entra ID user group.
+The default name assigned to a device or user group is **Defender_Experts_Scoped_Coverage_...**.
 It is recommended that you do not change the name of the user/device group.

-You can also set up this service as part of your onboarding.
-[Learn more about getting started with Microsoft Defender Experts for XDR](get-started-xdr.md)

 The following section lists down questions that you or your SOC team might have regarding scoped coverage.